Updated on January 18, 2015

 Dark Campbell: Drakes have green heads with brownish grey bodies.
 Hens are dark cocoa brown with thin khaki penciling and are excellent layers starting at an early age.
 Ducklings $7.00 each (10)

-Golden Cascade: Drakes have greenish-bronze heads with white neck collars, red chestnut breasts, creamy-buff undersides.
+Golden Buff Cascade: Drakes have greenish-bronze heads with white neck collars, red chestnut breasts, creamy-buff undersides.
 Hens are a buff color.
 Live weight is between 6 and 7 pounds.
 These were introduced in 1984 by Holderread's Waterfowl.
+Our strain obtained in 1991 is not like what Holderread's is selling today.
+We have maintained ours as they originally came to us 20+ years ago.
 They are top notch layers and are deserving of greater world numbers.
 Over the past several years they have laid almost 100% from early January through August, have taken a couple of weeks off, and then returned to heavy production through the end of the season.
 Young that are hatched in April will frequently start to lay by Fall.
-Ducklings $7.00 each (10) (SOLD OUT THROUGH 6/17/14)
+Ducklings $7.00 each (10) (SOLD OUT THROUGH 5/5/15)

 White Campbell: Pure white version of the Khaki.
 Good layers.
 Bills can be either pink or yellow in color.
 Once into heavy production, darkening of the bills can occur.
 Ducklings $7.00 each (5)

 Blue Runner: Deep blue, good runner type.
-(AVAILABLE ONLY IN ASSORTMENTS ONLY.)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Buff Runner: Same color as a Buff duck.
 A rich fawn-buff throughout.
 This is a tough color pattern.
 Heads of drakes can be bluish-grey or seal brown, but select for fawn-buff.
-Ducklings $7.00 each (6)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Fawn and White Runner: Fawn cap and cheek patches, patches of white alternating with patches of fawn and a distinct white belly.
-Ducklings $5.00 each (15)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Grey Runner (Mallard Runner): Typical mallard duck color pattern with a runner body.
 Males have an emerald green head, white neck ring that does not close at the reddish brown breast and a steel grey underbody.
-Ducklings $8.00 each (6) (SOLD OUT THROUGH 5/20/14)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Penciled Runner: Similar to Fawn and White except males have a darker, dull, bronze-green head.
 Females have penciling in the non-white areas.
-Ducklings $8.00 each (6)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 White Runner: Pure white in color, orange bill and feet.
-Ducklings $7.00 each (6)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 *Dutch Hookbill: Small, active ducks with a distinctly different hook-shaped bill.
 There are three color phases: dusky, white and grey.
 They lay incredibly well, but don't seem to hatch well.
 We keep the dusky phase.
 (AVAILABLE IN THE FANCY ASSORTMENT ONLY.)